s7092910/Quartz/tutorials/Controllers.md

 ## XUiC.ItemStack

-This controller is an extension of the existing `ItemStack` controller.
+This controller is an extension of the vanilla `ItemStack` controller.
 Some of the features of the `XUiC.ItemStack` requires the use of the `XUiC.Backpack`, `XUiC.LootContainer`, or `XUiC.VehicleContainer` controllers.
 Those controllers need to be attached as a controller to a parent widget of the widget containing the `XUiC.ItemStack` controller.